aciupan/aciupan.github.io/index.md

 </div>

 <img src="{{site.logo}}" style="float:left"/>
-This text appears to the right of the image.ddddddddddddddddddddddddddddddddddddddddddddddddddddddddddd ddddddddddddddddddddddddddddddddddddddddddddddddddddddddddd
+This text appears to the right of the image. dddddddddddddddddddddddddddddddddddddddd ddddddddddddddddddddddddddddddddddddddddddddddddddddddddddd
 <br clear=”left” />
 ddddddddddddddddddddddddddddddddddddddddddddddddddddddddddd